 \section{Introduction}

-Strongly correlated electron systems remain at the forefront of condensed matter physics due to the rich interplay between charge, spin and lattice degrees of freedom \cite{Edagotto1994, Edagotto2005} that gives rise to emergent quantum phases such as Mott insulators \cite{Imada1998, Hpark2008, Maria2024, Mfequbal2026}, unconventional superconductors \cite{Kirtley2000, Efradkin2015, Keimer2015, Fahad2025s}, quantum spin liquids \cite{Savary2017, Broholm2020, Jiang2021} and exotic magnetic states \cite{Ssalunke2007, Mahfoozul2016, Drewes2017, Werner2020, Piotr2021}.
-The Hubbard model \cite{Hubbard1963, Gutzwiller1963, Kanamori1963} and its extensions \cite{Micnas1990} provide the minimal microscopic framework for capturing these phenomena, interpolating between itinerant and localized regimes through the competition between kinetic energy, on-site Coulomb repulsion and non-local interactions.
-In the strong-coupling limit, the model maps onto effective Heisenberg-type spin Hamiltonians \cite{Arai1962, Tusch1996}, while at intermediate coupling it retains simultaneous charge and spin fluctuations, making it particularly sensitive to career dopings (hole or electron) and geometric frustration \cite{Luca2020, Huang2024}.
+Strongly correlated electron systems remain at the forefront of condensed matter physics due to the rich interplay between charge, spin and lattice degrees of freedom \cite{Edagotto1994, Edagotto2005}, which gives rise to emergent quantum phases such as Mott insulators \cite{Imada1998, Hpark2008, Maria2024, Mfequbal2026}, unconventional superconductors \cite{Kirtley2000, Efradkin2015, Keimer2015, Fahad2025s}, quantum spin liquids \cite{Savary2017, Broholm2020, Jiang2021} and exotic magnetic states \cite{Ssalunke2007, Mahfoozul2016, Drewes2017, Werner2020, Piotr2021}.
+The Hubbard model \cite{Hubbard1963, Gutzwiller1963, Kanamori1963} and its extensions \cite{Micnas1990} provide a minimal microscopic framework for capturing these phenomena, interpolating between itinerant and localized regimes through the competition between kinetic energy, on-site Coulomb repulsion and nonlocal interactions.
+In the strong-coupling limit, the model maps onto effective Heisenberg-type spin Hamiltonian \cite{Arai1962, Tusch1996}, while at intermediate coupling it retains simultaneous charge and spin fluctuations making it particularly sensitive to carrier doping (hole or electron) and geometric frustration \cite{Luca2020, Huang2024}.